 A recent shooting in a small town near my office clearly showed the cascading psychological damage of gun violence.
 Thousands of people were affected by this one incident, beyond the person who was killed and her partner who may now be in prison for the rest of his life.

 I don’t watch local news programs and I had been at work, so I had not heard about the shooting until that afternoon when a patient came in stating that her kids had been sent home from school because of the incident.
 This incident happened in a far outer ring suburb of Detroit that quickly fades into small towns and rural areas.
 Yet several school districts a dozen or more miles from the incident were closed.
 This means that thousands of children had to hear news about a gun incident, and were forced to integrate that frightening information into their personal history.
 Perhaps they went to bed that night worrying about a man coming to their house and shooting their family.
+As of February 15, 2018 there have been 18 school shootings.
 While children are adaptable, these micro-traumas are not necessarily without impact.
 For a child with pre-existing traumas and anxieties, these small incidents can trigger overwhelming emotions.

 As that day and the following days wore on, I had quite a few more patients come in mentioning the incident.
 None were obviously traumatized to the point of distress, but it was amazing how many people had very close connections with the incident.
 One person actually was an acquaintance of the victim and her family.
 Another’s son and husband were shopping in that small downtown just two blocks from the shooting.
 Another woman lived two blocks away and had been worried about the safety of the children in her daycare.
 One person knew a police officer who responded and was concerned about his emotional health.